brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 });
 ~~~

-Now, let's imagine we want to implement a private frontend with that has same functionallity than our CLI.
+Now, let's imagine we want to implement a private frontend that has same functionallity than our CLI.
 Do we need REST/GraphQL?
 Let's try with RPC and see how far we get.

 ~~~js